Adewale1010/all-system_engineering-devops/0x02-shell_redirections/README.md

 Script 7-file creates a file named exactly \*\'Best School\'\*$\?\*\*\*\*\*:) conitainging the text Best School Script 8-cwd_state writes into the file ls_cwd_content the result of the command ls -la. if the file ls_cwd-content already exists, it should be overwritten, if the file ls_cwd_content does not exist, create it
-Script 9-duplicate_last_line duplicates the last line of the file iacta Script 10-no_more_js deletes all the regular files(not the directoreies) with a .js extensionbthat are present in the current directory and all its subfolders
+Script 9-duplicate_last_line duplicates the last line of the file iacta Script 10-no_more_js deletes all the regular files(not the directoreies) with a .js extension that are present in the current directory and all its subfolders
+Script 11-directories counts the number of directories and sub-directories in the current directory